pixelotes/scarf/README.md

 - [X] Add support for api-based trackers
 - [X] Add support for simple html scraping
 - [X] Add support for multi-step html scraping (for links in details page)
+- [ ] Add support for direct torrent links in addition to magnets
+- [ ] Add specific search modes (tv, movie, etc.)
-- [ ] Add multiple domain support for trackers
+- [ ] Add multi-domain support for trackers
 - [ ] Add support for trackers with user / password authentication
 - [ ] Add support for CloudSolvarr
-- [ ] Support for Jackett tracker definitions
+- [ ] Direct support for Jackett tracker definitions